beluganos/beluganos/doc/configure-ansible.md

 localhost    # DO NOT EDIT.

 [lxd-group]
-master-instance
+master
 ```

 **For VRF environments only:** To configure multiple routing-instances, you should describe multiple container name.

 ```
 [lxd-group-vpn]
-master-instance
+master
 vrf10
 vrf20
 ```

 ### 2. Container basic settings (playbook)

-**The sample playbook is `lxd-sample.yml`**.
+**The sample playbook is `etc/playbooks/lxd-sample.yml`**.
 You may copy this file and rename to your group name.
-For example, if your group name at inventory is *lxd-group*, please edit following:
+For example, if your group name at inventory is "*lxd-group*", please edit following:

 ```
 $ cd ~/beluganos/etc/playbooks